rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 {% endhint %}

 * After configring your source, select the destination as **Pinterest Tag**.
 Give this destination a name and then click on **Next**.
-* On the **Connection Settings** page, enter the relevant settings in the fields - including the Pinterest Tag ID - and then click on **Next**.
+* On the **Connection Settings** page, enter the relevant settings in the fields - including the **Pinterest Tag ID** - and then click on **Next**.

 ![Pinterest Tag Connection Settings in RudderStack](../.gitbook/assets/pinterest_tag.png)

-* In the **Connection Settings**, please enter your **Tag Id** as shown above.

 ## Enable Enhanced Match

-Rudderstack supports Pinterest Enhanced Match in two scenarios:
+Rudderstack supports Pinterest Enhanced Match in the following two scenarios:

 * Where a user is identified everytime they visit your site.
 * When a user visits your site anonymously but is identified at some later point by making an `identify()` call.

-To support Pinterest Enhanced Match, go to the Pinterest Tag destination settings in the Rudderstack web app, turn on  **Enable Enhanced Match on Page Load**.
+To support Pinterest Enhanced Match, go to the Pinterest Tag destination settings in the Rudderstack dashboard and turn on the **Enable Enhanced Match on Page Load** option.

 ### Enable Enhanced Match on Page Load

 When turned `on` this configuration will attach the hashed email address on the initial page load.
 Now any call made to Pinterest will be an Enhanced Match.

 When turned `off` all visits made to your site will be an anonymous.
 But you can identify any user at later point by making our `identify()` calls.

-If you use Rudderstack's identify() method to enable Pinterest’s Enhanced Match, you only collect this information for successive events.
-Pinterest does not retroactively update values for past events.
+If you use Rudderstack's `identify()` method to enable Pinterest’s Enhanced Match, you can only collect this information for successive events.
+Pinterest does not update the values for the past events retroactively.

 ## Identify

-When you make an identify() call with the user’s email address and traits, we trigger a Pinterest set() method.
+When you make an `identify()` call with the user’s email address and traits, RudderStack triggers a Pinterest `set()` method.
 This saves the identification parameters so they can be sent with the next events, so it’s important to set the values as early as possible.

-If you make an identify call without email then identification parameter will not be set.
+If you make an `identify` call without the email, then the identification parameter will not be set.

 ```javascript
 rudderanalytics.identify("sample_user_id", {